polterguy/phosphorusfive-dox/appendix-expression-iterators.md

   foo1
 ```

 Notice, both the younger and elder sibling iterators will actually roundtrip to the beginning, if you proved a number, which is higher than that which can be found in the result set.
-This means that you can use it to find for instance the "last child node", by doing something like the following `/0/-`.
+This means that you can use it to find for instance the _"last child node"_, by doing something like the following `/0/-`.

-Also notice that the number is optional, and if not supplied, will default to a value of "1".
+Also notice that the number is optional, and if not supplied, will default to a value of 1.
 This is true for both the younger and the elder sibling iterator.

 ## Elder sibling iterator